AGLeague/agl-backend/README.md

 #### API_KEY
 To read from the google sheets apis, you will need to create a project and API key in [Google Cloud Console](https://console.cloud.google.com/apis/credentials).

+The project will have

 #### STATS_SHEET
 This is the stats sheet that serves as a starting point for reading the data needed to calculate the achievements.

 #### PASSWORD
-This is a password used to access the admin apis that do the initial data load.
+This sets a password that will be used to access the admin apis, such as the initial data load.
+This password is only used to verify callers to the application, it is not an existing password to a different system.

-It's provided to the apis as a query parameter as a get request, to make it easier to get going.
+It's provided to the apis as a query parameter of get requests (see below), to make it easier to get going.
 Once I've got the server more stable, this should be updated to read from a request header, instead of a query parameter.
+Or removed once we have more stable authentication.

 ### Running the server